 With not only safe and effective flea killing power, Revolution plus also combats ticks, heartworms, ear mites, and intestinal parasites.
 This makes it a top choice for cat owners who want to protect their cats from as many parasites as possible.

 Revolution Plus has a small amount of alcohol-based liquid which is administered monthly on the back of your cat’s neck.
 It isn’t oily and doesn’t smell.
 As with any spot-on or topical flea treatment, sometimes hair loss is noted in the area that the product is applied and some cats don’t like the feeling of the alcohol on their skin.
 You also need to let the product dry before petting your cat in that area but aside from those quick, monthly application rules, you shouldn’t have to worry about fleas the rest of the time.
-A prescription is needed to purchase this product and it is typically sold in six packs.
+A prescription is needed to purchase this product and it is typically sold packs of 3, 6 or 12 treatments.

 Best Topical: Bravecto Topical Solution for Cats